 My father, who lives in Stowe, Montgomery County, with my mother, Bangor native Georgiana (Dorsey) Warner, made the Army his first career.
 In 24 years as a soldier, he went to war in Europe, got married, took part in the Nevada atomic tests and went to war in Vietnam.
 In 1966, he settled with his wife and four sons in Pottstown, where he had a 20-year career with AT&T. He didn’t take the trip to Belgium.
 He said his knees weren’t up to it.
 But he was interested in what I’d find.
 He wondered what Belgium was like today.
 He also wondered why I cared.

-The photograph, which Salmon’s widow, Sarah, sent me from her Rockville, Md., home in 1994, shows my father, 22 years old, tired, unshaven, helmet off and a carbine slung over his right shoulder.
+The photograph, which Salmon’s widow, Sarah, sent me from her Rockville, Md., (the first photo of this archive) home in 1994, shows my father, 22 years old, tired, unshaven, helmet off and a carbine slung over his right shoulder.
 In the unfocused background is a building of stone with windows and an odd dark design on the wall, impossible to make out through the blur.
 For six years I studied that 2 by 2 inch photograph.
 Where was it taken?
 What was to the left and right of the picture ?
 My father wasn’t exactly sure.
 He hadn’t seen the photo until 50 years after Salmon took it, and Salmon died in 1986.

 I enlarged the pictures.
 Then I blew them up bigger.
 I pondered facial expressions, the stones on each building, signs on the roads, the depth of the Belgian snow.
 One enlargement revealed, in a haunting street scene, the grainy faces of Belgians watching the sky as German fighter planes attacked American bombers.
 On the back of the original, Salmon typed, Civilians watching start of air battle at Aywaille, Belgium.
 In another picture, Salmon caught a flash he identified as a bomber exploding in the sky.
 It was hard to tell what was in the blob of smoke.